armandobecerril/KueskiChallenge/README.md

 ## 5. Could you share with us an experience where things didn’t go well?

 ### a.
 What didn’t go well?
+My antecesor hired a supposed expert in visualization with the skills of REACT and python, we needed to deliver several indicators in a real time dashboards, that the tool doesnt have in a native manner for build those KPI, the idea was hire and expert in order to  improved the capabilities of visualization tool.
+Unfortunaly the supposed expert failed in all taks that must performed, he didn't have exprience and enough knowledge of the technology

 ### b.
 What was the impact?
+Several impacts of delivery time,  image of the company that comes with financial impacts too.

 ### c.
 Was there a positive outcome of that experience?
+New hired process, more extensive and with different professionals in some cases with exams if is necessary